Background pattern

 • the bones and joints.

-Ceftazidima may also be used:
+Ceftazidime can also be used:

 • to prevent infections during prostate surgery in men

-• to treat patients with low white blood cell count (neutropenia) and fever due to a bacterial infection.
+• to treat patients with a low white blood cell count (neutropenia) and fever due to a bacterial infection.

-• If you have ever had asevere allergic reactionto anyother antibiotic(penicillins, monobactams, and carbapenems) as you may also be allergic to ceftazidime.
+• if you have ever had a severe allergic reactionto any other antibiotic(penicillins, monobactams, and carbapenems) as you may also be allergic to ceftazidime.

 Warnings and precautions

-Consult your doctor or pharmacist before starting to useCEFTAZIDIMA LDP Torlan 1.000 mg powder and diluent for injectable solution EFG
+Consult your doctor or pharmacist before startingto use CEFTAZIDIME LDP Torlan 1,000 mg powder and solvent for solution for injection EFG

 • If you are allergic to other antibiotics.

-Inform your doctor or pharmacist if you are using or have recently used or may need to use any other medicine.
+Tell your doctor or pharmacist if you are using or have recently used or may need to use any other medication.

 Interference with diagnostic tests

-Pregnancy, breastfeeding and fertility
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant or intend to become pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and operating machines
+Driving and using machines

-Ceftazidime may cause side effects, such as dizziness, that affect your ability to drive.
+Ceftazidime may cause side effects such as dizziness that affect your ability to drive.

 This medication will always be administered by qualified personnel.
 You will never self-administer this medication.